A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Introduction

 \section{Introduction}

-While cases of the new coronavirus, COVID-19, appeared in China as early as December 2019 and January 2020 (\cite{WHOTimeline}), the first documented cases of COVID-19 in Romania emerged in the middle of March 2020.
-Early understanding of the dynamics of an infectious disease is fundamental to being able to act on time and take the best safety measures for the population.
-Existing powerful mathematical models based on differential equations are able to predict reasonably well the evolution of the different curves (e.g. number of infected and hospitalized people, fatalities), given the correct set of model parameters.
+Early understanding of the dynamics of an infectious disease is fundamental to being able to act in time and take the best safety measures for the population.
+Existing powerful mathematical models based on differential equations are able to assess reasonably well the evolution of the different curves (e.g. number of infected and hospitalized people, fatalities), given the correct set of model parameters.
 However, the inverse learning problem of finding the best parameters given the observed data is not an easy task, especially when the problem is not convex and several distinctive sets of parameters constitute relatively good local optima.
-The existence of multiple solutions is an important aspect, as we want to be able to predict future outcomes as well as learn fundamental parameters, such as the reproduction number and the fatality rate.
+The existence of multiple solutions is an important aspect, as we want to be able to predict future outcomes and learn fundamental parameters, such as the reproduction number and the fatality rate.